-Reduced fee reserved to students from UniTrento partners universities: 600 Euros.
+Reduced fee reserved to students nominated by UniTrento partners universities: 600 Euros.

 Fee for external students: 1.000 Euros.

 Accommodation and meals are included in the participation fee while travel costs are to be covered individually by participants.

 Nominations by extra-EU partner Universities: by mid-February 2018 - EXTENDED!

 Nominations by extra-EU partner Universities: by mid-February 2018 - CLOSED

 Application by students coming from extra-EU Universities (either partner or not): by 31st March 2018 - CLOSED

 International Relations Division